rSignal86/ViewSort/README.md

 ---

-## ♿ People with Disabilities
+## ♿ Accessibility
-I'm passionate about making this tool accessible for everyone – including people with visual and hearing impairments.
+We care deeply about inclusion.
+ViewSort is designed to be accessible for users with visual or hearing impairments:
-That's why ViewSort includes:
 - Interactive help via speech (Web Speech API)
-- Clear visual indicators for sorting status
+- Clear visual indicators and contrast
 - Simple layout optimized for screen readers

 ---

+## 🔐 Privacy & GDPR Compliance

+Your privacy is a priority.
+ViewSort is a **fully client-side tool** – all operations happen inside your browser.

+- No accounts or sign-ins required
+- No cookies or tracking
+- No server communication or data collection
+- No data is stored or transmitted

+✅ **This makes ViewSort fully GDPR compliant.**
+You can safely use it for personal use, clubs, or events without compromising anyone’s personal data.

+---

-# 🔧 Built With
+## 🔧 Built With
 - HTML5 / CSS3 / JavaScript
 - Web Speech API (for voice assistance)
 - jsPDF (for PDF export)
-- AI-assisted development (with a bit of ham spirit)
+- AI-assisted development (with a little ham radio magic)

 ---